ROBiMS/ROBiMS/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Java, C
+- 🔭 I’m currently working on my web portfolio
+- 📫 How to reach me: TikTok @itzROBiMS
+- ⚡ Fun fact: 5 is scared of 6 since 7 8 9

 <!--
 **ROBiMS/ROBiMS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.